zmin-zmin/homepage/docs/index.md

     details: Extensive partnerships and exchange programs with leading universities worldwide.
 ---

-Welcome to the official website of Some University (preview).
+Welcome to the official website of INUI Education (preview).